ikko/sym/README.md

+# «symbol»
-# Symbol: A Framework for Symbolic Data Manipulation
+**A Framework for Symbolic Data Manipulation**

+_inspired by ruby's [symbol](https://ruby-doc.org/core-2.5.3/Symbol.html)_

+> `symbol.py` — A Lazy, Graph-Oriented, Immutable Symbol Concept for Domain-Specific Abstraction

+## What is Symbol?

-**Symbol** is a Python framework for creating, manipulating, and analyzing complex, graph-based data structures.
+**Symbol** is a namespace fsl, where dsl means (domain specific language).
+It is a Python framework for creating, manipulating, and analyzing complex, graph-based data structures.
 It provides a versatile `Symbol` object that serves as a node in a dynamic, directed acyclic graph (DAG).
 The framework is designed to be lean, modular, and extensible, making it suitable for a wide range of applications, from data science and AI to domain-specific modeling.

-# «symbol» namespace dsl

-> `symbol.py` — A Lazy, Graph-Oriented, Immutable Symbol System for Domain-Specific Abstraction

-_inspired by ruby's [symbol](https://ruby-doc.org/core-2.5.3/Symbol.html)_

 ## Core Concepts

--   **Symbol**: The fundamental building block.
+-   **«symbol»**: The fundamental building block.
 Each symbol has a unique name and can be connected to other symbols, forming complex relationships.
 -   **Flyweight Design**: Symbols are unique. `Symbol('a')` will always return the same object, saving memory and ensuring consistency.
 -   **Layered Architecture**: The core is minimal.
 Functionality is added through modular, "builtin" extensions for features like date/time handling, advanced collections, and visualization.
 -   **Per-Instance Indexing**: Every symbol has its own private, weighted index of other symbols, allowing for the creation of sophisticated, nested data structures.